 Matt 15:3 – But he [Jesus] answered and said unto them, Why do ye also transgress the commandment of God by your tradition?

 – it can be said that the genetic information for all of mankind (both male and female) was in Adam

-– God is Spirit and not flesh and bone (Luke 24:39) if gender is solely an attribute of the flesh, then perhaps it could be said gender does not apply to God — however, God has represented Himself in scripture as masculine in nature, presents Himself as Father and with masculine pronouns so to try and represent Him any other way is creating a false god
+– God is Spirit and not flesh and bone (Luke 24:39) if sex is solely an attribute of the flesh, then perhaps it could be said gender does not apply to God — however, God has represented Himself in scripture as male in nature, presents Himself as Father and with masculine pronouns so to try and represent Him any other way is creating a false god

-– when the Word took on flesh and bone, He, Jesus, took on the male gender and was the Son of God
+– when the Word took on flesh and bone, He, Jesus, took on the male sex and was the Son of God

 – the role and importance of women is supported throughout scripture and is in no way diminished — to the contrary the significance of the woman is magnified by a proper understanding of Genesis 1 and 2